sabhafalki/Module-5-Challenge/README.md

 3. Janurary seemed to have the lowest revenue, while March had the highest revenue generated for the regions.
 Hence, it might be better to introduce promotions in Janurary to promote revenue.

 ### Further Analysis ###
 1. There is one outlier in the rural fare data.
-The average weekly fare price of rural cities is about 3.4 and 4 times lower per city compare to the suburban cities      and the urban cities.
-This may indicate that the data could have errors.
+This may indicate that there could be an error in the data.
 ![Outlier](/analysis1/PyBer_fare_outliers.png)
 <br><br>